ogcule/health-services-iow/notes.md

 - responsive, look at hamburger and toggle navigation on smaller screens.
 - rest of the work on filters, display categories, etc
 - remember to comment
 - struggled to get responsive image maintaining aspect for home page, I think have done it but need to check ok on iphone 6 setting.
-- After I made a development environment with middlware for webpack-dev-server and hot module this worked for use locally as well as with heruko local.
-Did not work on deploy as only uses dependencies and not dev dependencies. so crashed at server.js as no module to import for the webpack-hot-middleware or webpack-dev-middleware.
-Will need to work out how to not use these in development.
 - when I had deployed before above crash for some reason was not able to submit to the heroku postgres database. error message about function.keys could use undefined or null as object.
+- note I have debug mode on in .babelrc file